miraculix Community Research

 Together we can find out how psilocybin contents are distributed across the many mushroom species that occur in nature.
 Finally, data can show whether different mushroom species or strains produce different experiences.
 Large-scale follow-up community projects could investigate the effects of various influences such as substrate, genetics or environmental factors.

-First Terpenes in shrooms
+First Terpenes in Shrooms

 In a collaboration between the University of Jena and the local HKI and MPI, Eike Schäfer and colleagues were able to show the production of over nine different terpenes, including β-copaene and δ-cadinene in the fruiting bodies of Psilocybe cubensis.
 You can see which terpenes were also found in the in-vitro product assays of P. cubensis in the graphic.